The Slomo Module

 Clip Export Folder

 Select a folder to store compressed video clips.
 Note saved clips are kept in the record buffer, the folder selected here is for optional (compressed) export of clips for e.g. publishing on social media.
+By default this points to Windows' Videos folder.
+The file name is automatically created including a timestamp (Slomo n yymmddhhmmss.mp4).

-Action > On Program > Replay
+Actions > On Program > Replay

 One-click instant replay.
 When selected a replay at half speed off the last 10 s will start when the module is selected for program output.
 The video below shows this feature combined with the play action and a touch screen.

-Option > Alpha
+Properties > Alpha

 When Premultiplied is selected the recorded video will include the alpha channel.
 Note this increases disk requirements for bandwidth and capacity by 67%.